 o County FEMA Factor: FEMA's countywide impact indicator.
 The default value is the current year's value.

-o Enable Citizen Requests Check Box: This checkbox will appear if you have a citizen self-reporting website configured.
-Only incidents with this box checked will appear in the list of incidents on the Citizen Self Reporting website.
+o Enable Resident Self-Reporting Check Box: This check box will appear if you have a resident self-reporting webpage configured.
+Only incidents with this box checked will appear in the list of incidents on the Resident Self-Reporting webpage.

 4. Click Next (Teams)